benwiggy/nepomuk/README.md

 v2.08: Fix to grave accent in Bold Italic; addition of vowel carons.
 v2.07: Fixes to Windows naming; addition of most European diacritics and other characters.
 v2.01: More improvements to kerning; Small Caps have been added to Regular and Bold styles.
 v2.02: More kerning revisions!
-Also Unicode Roman Numerals to Regular and Italic styles. v2.50: Bold and Bold Italic styles have been substantially revised, with more kerning improvements all around.
+Also Unicode Roman Numerals to Regular and Italic styles.
+v2.50: Bold and Bold Italic styles have been substantially revised, with more kerning improvements all around.
+v2.51: Snagging from 2.50; kerning and fixes to punctation (brackets, quotes).

 A small range of sample pages, such as this one below, can be found in the images folder.

 ![sample](images/Spoof_English.png)

 The fonts in this archive are free to use for everybody.
 They're licensed under the [SIL Open Font License](http://scripts.sil.org/ofl).

+Derivative versions must use a different name.